-Although censorship is uncommon in New Zealand, there are many other reasons for using a VPN in NZ.
+Although censorship is uncommon in New Zealand, there are many other reasons for using a VPN in New Zealand.
 For instance, you need a VPN to access geo-blocked websites and stay away from 5-Eyes surveillance to enjoy privacy and anonymity online.

 Following the Christchurch mosque shootings, the government forced ISPs in the country to block websites like 4chan, 8chan, and LiveLeak.
 Because of that, the usage of VPN among long-time users of 4chan has become a common practice.

 ExpressVPNis the #1 recommendation for the best VPN for New Zealand owing to its low price, ability to pass through restricted websites, and privacy-boosting features.
 In this guide, ‘Best VPN Reviews for New Zealand,’ we revealed some top VPNs to give you a wider choice.

 Fast and Reliable VPNs to Unblock content in New Zealand

 Here’s a brief overview of the fast and reliable VPNs to unblock content in New Zealand